Calophyllum brasiliense

-Calophyllum brasiliense (guanandi) is a species of plant in the family Calophyllaceae.
+Calophyllum brasiliense (guanandi and jacareuba) is a species of plant in the family Calophyllaceae.
 It is native to subtropical and tropical regions of Mexico, Central America, South America and the Caribbean.

 Description

 It is an evergreen tree growing to 20–50 m tall, with a trunk up to 1.8 m diameter, and a dense, rounded crown.
 The leaves are opposite, 6.3–12.5 cm long and 3.2–6.3 cm broad, elliptic to oblong or obovate, leathery, hairless, glossy green above, paler below, with an entire margin.
 The flowers are 10–13 mm diameter, with four white sepals (two larger, and two smaller), and one to four white petals smaller than the sepals; the flowers are grouped in panicles 2.5–9 cm long.
 The fruit is a globular drupe 25–30 mm diameter.

-Habitat
+Range and habitat

-It is very common in Brazil, from Santa Catarina to Pará, and also in Pantanal and Amazon forest; also common in Paraguay, Peru, Bolivia, Colombia, Venezuela, Mexico, Belize, Guatemala, Nicaragua, Costa Rica, Panama, Puerto Rico, Trinidad and Tobago, the Dominican Republic and Cuba.
+Calophyllum brasiliense ranges from central and southern Mexico through Central America and tropical South America to Bolivia and northeastern Argentina, and to Hispaniola, Jamaica, Puerto Rico, and the lesser Antilles in the Caribbean.
+It is very common in Brazil, from Santa Catarina to Pará, and also in Pantanal and Amazon forest.
+It is also common in Paraguay, Peru, Bolivia, Colombia, Venezuela, Mexico, Belize, Guatemala, Nicaragua, Costa Rica, Panama, Puerto Rico, and the Dominican Republic.
 It occurs between sea level and 1200 meters, many times in pure stands (this capacity is uncommon in tropical hardwood trees).
 Its natural dispersion occurs by water and fishes, monkeys and mainly by bats.